KieronHolmes/UoEo-SSDCS-API/README.md

 **From the Swagger User Interface**

-Scroll to relevant section, then click "Try it out" on the right corner Enter document id, then click execute
+Scroll to relevant section, then click "Try it out" on the right corner.
+Enter document id, then click execute

 **From the Command Line Interface**